 if you are scheduled to receive any vaccines, or have recently been vaccinated with BCG (Bacille Calmette-Guerin).

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant.
 Your name may be listed on a pregnancy registry to track the effects of certolizumab on the baby.

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 How is certolizumab given?

-If you have ever had hepatitis B, certolizumab can cause this condition to come back or get worse.
-You will need frequent blood tests to check your liver function during treatment and for several months after you stop using this medicine.
+If you've ever had hepatitis B, using certolizumab can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 Store this medicine in its original carton in the refrigerator.
 Protect from light and do not freeze.

 Unopened prefilled syringes may also be stored at room temperature for up to 7 days, away from heat and light.
 Throw away any prefilled syringe not used within 7 days.
 Do not put it back in the refrigerator.

 Each single-use prefilled syringe is for one use only.
 Throw away after one use, even if there is still medicine left inside.